 What is sinusitis?

-What causes sinusitis?
+What causes it?

-Sinusitis can be caused by three things:
+Sinusitis can be caused by viruses, bacteria, or fungi.

 The same viruses that cause the common cold cause most cases of sinusitis.